thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 norm determines, in this way, which norms compose a given legal order and gives unity to the whole.
-The international legal order is distinguished by the fact that, in this order, the principle _pacta sunt servanda_ does not depend, as in inter- national law, upon a superior norm; it is itself the supreme norm.
+The international legal order is distinguished by the fact that, in this order, the principle _pacta sunt servanda_ does not depend, as in international law, upon a superior norm; it is itself the supreme norm.
 The rule according to which 'States must respect the agreements concluded between them ', thus constitutes the formal criterion which distinguishes the norms of which we